dasch-swiss/dsp-tools/docs/cli-commands.md

 The following options are available:

-- `-r` | `--remove-resources` (optional): remove resources if their ID is in the mapping (this prevents doubled resources on the DSP server, because the resources occurring in the mapping already exist on the DSP server)
+- `-r` | `--remove-resources` (optional): remove resources if their ID is in the mapping

 The output file is written to `[original name]_replaced_[timestamp].xml`.